Jake de Leon: Alliance with John Sebastian and Various Feuds (2017–2018)

 De Leon would make his return two months later at Vendetta as a heel, revealing himself to be John Sebastian's fifth man in a bid to wrestle control of the company from General Manager Sy in an "Ubusan ng Lahi" (5-on-5 elimination) match.
 During the match De Leon eliminated Joey Bax with the Inasal Lock but was in turn eliminated by Miguel Rosales.
-Imbayashi, however, sealed the win for team Sebstian.
+Imbayashi, however, sealed the win for team Sebastian.

 The start of 2018 saw De Leon face Brad Cruz in a winning effort via submission during PWR Live: Kingdome Come.
 Later during the event he would attack SANDATA and Dax Xaviera, who were fresh from defeat in their first round match for the Tag Team #1 Contender's Tournament.
 De Leon would be scheduled to face SANDATA at PWR Live: Holding Hands While Wrestling.
 SANDATA won the match after interference from Xaviera.
 De Leon then faced Xaviera at the Path of Gold event before entering the namesake tournament.
 De Leon would dominate the bout against Xaviera until SANDATA came out to interfere in the match.
 De Leon, however, would take advantage of a slight miscommunication between Xaviera and SANDATA, but would still come up short, with Xaviera catching him with a surprise pin for the victory.
 Later in the namesake tournament, De Leon entered as the 16th entry.
 During the match, De Leon eliminated SANDATA before he and Ken Warren became the last two survivors, with the latter winning the tournament.
 De Leon would face SANDATA and Xaviera in a triple threat match at PWR Live: Trapik.
 During the match, De Leon delivered a double Alipin Drop on SANDATA and Xaviera, and later won the match via submission after placing Xaviera in a new form of Inasal Lock.
-After the match, Jake declared that he is ready to take on new challengers, and dared anyone who wants to be "on his level" to face him at Wrevolution X. Zayden Trudeau would answer his challenge, setting up the match between the two for Wrevolution X. De Leon lost to Trudeau via pinfall in a highly acclaimed match.
+After the match, Jake declared that he is ready to take on new challengers, and dared anyone who wants to be "on his level" to face him at Wrevolution X. Zayden Trudeau would answer his challenge, setting up the match between the two for Wrevolution X. De Leon lost to Trudeau via pinfall.